- Blog

 Once you have created your cost monitor, you set a custom threshold for alerts (for example, only alert on anomalies with impact greater than $1,000 in AWS costs).
 You can visit your Anomaly Detection dashboard to monitor the activities, including anomalies detected that are below your alert threshold.
 This helps you to minimize false positive alerts.

-In this section, we’ll provide some steps and tutorials for setting up a cost monitor, setting up cost alerts, and automating Slack notifications.
+In this section, we’ll provide some steps and tutorials for:

 How to set up a cost monitor and create alerts for detected cost anomalies

-Here are the basic steps for creating a cost monitor in the AWS management console.
+Here are the basic steps for getting started with AWS cost anomaly detection in the AWS management console.
 (As a prerequisite, please note that to access AWS Cost Anomaly Detection, you first need to enable Cost Explorer.
 For instructions, see Enabling Cost Explorer in the AWS documentation).

 In the navigation pane of the AWS Cost Management console, choose Cost Anomaly Detection, the Cost monitors tab, and select Create monitor.